Emotional Freedom Techniques (EFT)

 In contrast to traditional western approaches, EFT looks at emotional stress as the primary contributor to physical pain and disease.
 By identifying and releasing the effects of the emotional stress in our lives, our bodies are better able to heal the symptoms.

 Many energy techniques often focus on the overall issue or disruptions that might be present at the beginning of treatment.
-Those of us skilled in Gold Standard EFT hunt for the specific events and disruptions that are most likely to be causing or contributing to your issue.
+Those of us professionally trained in EFT hunt for the specific events and disruptions that are most likely to be causing or contributing to your issue.
 We bring them forward to be addressed.

 Gary Craig, Founder of EFT

-Gary Craig, a Stanford University educated engineer, founded EFT in the mid-1990s.
+Gary Craig, a Stanford University-educated engineer, founded EFT in the mid-1990s.
 As he realized the benefits to the people with whom he “tapped,” he magnanimously released EFT to the world without securing any copyrights or trademarks.
 Because EFT appears to be very simple, many people have sought to popularize it.
-This has resulted in many diluted versions of EFT being marketed on the Internet, via webinars, videos and many books.
-Gary addresses the problems with these EFT spinoffs.
-The full EFT Tutorial is available to anyone interested in learning about it.
-While Emotional Freedom Techniques appear to be simple, there are many subtle nuances in working with the techniques that are best navigated with the help of a professional who is trained in Gold Standard EFT to achieve maximum benefit.
+This has resulted in many diluted versions of EFT being marketed on the Internet, via webinars, videos, and many books.
+While Emotional Freedom Techniques appear to be simple, there are many subtle nuances in working with the techniques that are best navigated with the help of a professional who is fully trained in EFT to achieve maximum benefit.
 EFT is most effective when it is individualized for each client rather than relying on general scripts, as are used in many videos.

 EFT operates on the premise that there are unresolved emotional issues either causing or contributing to any problem.
 The reason we say they are unresolved is that any negative experience can be stored in the body and continue affecting the way we handle new experiences.
 Here’s an example: